 There are profound insights in this and when it comes to the secret ingredients in the success sauce, having a strong purpose, good planning and perseverance are good foundations for success in a consulting business.
 Another two key ingredients for success in a consulting business are positioning and pricing.

 So let’s say there’s five ingredients in our secret sauce for turning things around when your consulting or coaching work is looking a bit thin.
 Let’s go over each one in a bit more depth.

 The first key ingredient in the secret sauce of success is purpose.
 Get clear on the purpose for doing what you do, and make sure it’s strongly in tune with the people you choose to serve.
 As Zig Ziglar famously said: “If you help enough people get what they want, you can get whatever you want.”

-I’ve always believed that when you are clear on your purpose (aka your “why”), you’re 100% more likely to persist. iSuccess mentoring is very focused on this as the absolute foundation for your business.
+I’ve always believed that when you are clear on your purpose (aka your “why”), you’re 100% more likely to persist.
+In the iSuccess Business Academy, our mentoring programmes are keenly focused on helping you get back in tune with your purpose, as the absolute foundation for everything else in your business.